FredrikOseberg/cloud-microservices/README.md

 - We build the docker images and push them to docker hub
 - We decrypt the kubeconfig and set the KUBECONFIG environment variable
 - We use kubectl to deploy the new images

+## Architecture

+The app is divided into 4 services.
+One frontend client, one nginx reverse-proxy, and two backend services.
+The nginx proxy proxies the frontends requests to either of the backend services based on the path of the request.

 ## Running locally